-29. Marine Biotechnology IKK00319 3 SKS
+23. Marine Biotechnology IKK00319 3 SKS

-This course provides an understanding of the application of biotechnology in the marine environment by developing bioremediation techniques, genetic engineering for marine bioactive production from macro and microorganisms.
-This course will also explain biotechnology-based mariculture engineering with a multidisciplinary approach, including the preparation of healthy broodstock, superior seeds, vaccine development, probiotics, and local feed development.
+Biotechnology as a multidisciplinary science is developing very rapidly so adjustments are needed with its development.
+This course covers an understanding of the application of biotech in the marine environment with the development of bioremediation techniques, genetic engineering of marine bioactive materials in micro and macro organisms, and biotechnology-based mariculture engineering with a multidisciplinary approach that includes the preparation of healthy parents, superior seeds, vaccine development, probiotics, local feed development.